+Figure 7.
+Parallel groups of internal wave features.
+Each set of parallel groups has its own colour.
+The total number of candidates for IW contours has reduced significantly after filtering and grouping stages.

 3.3 Distribution of IWs

-The factors that adversely affect accuracy of IW contour maps shown in Figure 7 are speckle noise in ASAR images, low contrast of IWs features and eventually, false alarms at the output of the edge detection algorithm.
+The factors that adversely affect accuracy of IW contour maps shown in Figure 7 are speckle noise in ASAR images, low contrast of IWs features and possibly false alarms at the output of the edge detection algorithm.
 To reduce these errors and improve the accuracy of IW mapping, we adopted a gridding approach based on combining the information in space and time.
 The satellite measurements were mapped into an evenly spaced grid of lower resolution and averaged over a time interval.

 At the output of the detection algorithm, described in detail in Section 3.2, the contours of IWs were produced in vector format.
 To combine vector data spatially or in time, the contours were transformed into a raster format as follows.
 For each radar image a raster image of exactly the same size was created filled with zero values, then IW contours (see Figure 7) were plotted on this image by using Bresenham's line drawing algorithm, filling the grid with non-zero values in the locations where IWs were detected.
 These raster images were then composited in space and time to produce monthly, annual and seasonal composite maps of the distribution of IW occurrence.
+For this study we adopted a spatial resolution of 10 x 10 arc minutes, or about 9 x 18 km at 60° N.

-These maps showed how frequently IWs were found in radar images.
+These maps show how frequently IWs were found in radar images.
 For each grid cell in the map the frequency of IW occurrence was estimated as the ratio of detected IW pixels to the total number of radar image pixels.
 The frequency values were calculated for multiple radar images and then averaged in space and time as:

-Fi,j=kKx,yx∈Xi,y∈Yjwx,yK∙N, 0≤i<I, 0≤j<J, (4)
+Fi,j=k=1Kx∈Xiy∈Yjwx,yK∙N, 0≤i<I, 0≤j<J, (4)